BrainJarOrg/battleships/README.md

 #### Move format

-A move is represented by a JSON:
+A move is represented by a string (column, row)

     {
-        "row"    : 2,
-        "column" : 1
+        "move" : "00
         // any invalid output or shooting twice at the same cell will be taken as a surrender }